 User Generated Content Disclosure: Responses are not provided or commissioned by any of our advertisers.
 Responses have not been reviewed, approved or otherwise endorsed by any of our advertisers.
 It is not any advertiser's responsibility to ensure all posts and/or questions are answered.

-Whether you’re new to the credit world or you’re rebuilding your score after a bankruptcy, it’s important to know the different types of credit cards available.
+Whether you’re new to the credit world or you’re rebuilding your score after a bankruptcy, it’s important to know the different types of credit cards available, including secured and unsecured.
 Credit cards have a lot of terminology you may not be familiar with, and knowing these terms is essential to getting the best card for you.
+The difference between secured and unsecured credit card policies and terms will likely play a large role as you decide which is better for you.

-Unsecured and secured credit cards perform the same core function.
+When it comes to secured vs. unsecured credit card options, several things should be kept in mind.
+Unsecured and secured credit cards perform the same core function and have many similar terms.
 You get a revolving line of credit on your credit report from the cards.
 You can put purchases up to the credit limit on it, and as you pay off the balance you gain access to that amount of credit.
-The primary difference between a secured and unsecured card is the amount of collateral associated with the account.
+The primary difference between a secured and unsecured card is the amount of collateral associated with the account — secured cards require a deposit, and unsecured cards do not — though there are also differences when it comes to fees, rewards, credit history, special offer incentives, and more, depending on the issuer.

-An unsecured credit card does not require any collateral to back the credit line.
-The credit card company looks at your credit score, history, and other accounts to determine whether you qualify for the card.
+An unsecured credit card does not require any collateral to back the credit line; the lack of collateral to secure the amount for the issuer in the event of nonpayment is why they are called unsecured cards.
+In lieu of a deposit, the credit card company looks at your credit score, history, and other accounts to determine whether you qualify for the card and how large of a credit line to offer.
 You are given a credit limit and interest rate based on your creditworthiness with the company.
-Unsecured credit cards often have incentives associated with using the card, such as:
+Unsecured credit cards often have rewards and other incentives associated with using the card, such as:

 Advertising Disclaimer: Simple.
 Thrifty.
 Living. does receive compensation for some of the services that we recommend, although we only recommend services that we truly believe are the best.